 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842): Amendments to the FASB Accounting Standards Codification, to increase transparency and comparability among organizations by recognizing lease assets and liabilities on the balance sheet and disclosing key information about leasing arrangements.
 Under these amendments, lessees are required to recognize lease assets and lease liabilities for leases classified as operating leases under ASC 840.
 ASU No. 2016-02 is effective for financial statements issued for fiscal years beginning after December 15, 2018, and early adoption is permitted.
-The Company is currently assessing the impact of this update on its consolidated financial statements.
+The Company's operating leases include building and equipment leases.
+As of January 28, 2017, the future minimum rental commitments for the operating leases totaled \$54.7 million as detailed in Note 12 in these "Notes to Consolidated Financial Statements."
+The Company expects the majority of these current operating leases will be impacted by this ASU resulting in increases in assets and liabilities in the Company's consolidated financial statements.
+While early adoption is permitted for this ASU, the Company intends to adopt the standard during the first quarter of fiscal 2019.